LaMitaOne/skia-flowmotion/README.md

 btw its even my first component and... playing with canvas at all... ^^
 just learning by doing, and having fun doing it
 me & skia4delphi seem way better compatible than me & vcl canvas
+now i think it was a good idea to try it, understanding some things way better now

 If theres nothing good enough for you, then just make it...you have the tools with delphi and sk4d ^^